 Dr. Matthew Chatfield

-Assistant Professor of Conservation Biology, University of Maine
+Assistant Professor of Evolution & Eco-Health, University of Maine

 PhD, Ecology & Evolutionary Biology, University of Michigan